 Staff identification and infant safety

-• Not hand your child to anyone you don’t know
+- Not hand your baby to anyone you don’t know

 Child safety

 We take the safety and security of your baby seriously.
 Your baby will have two identification bands on after birth and they will be checked frequently.
-You and your support person will also need to wear identification bands.
+You and your support person will also need to wear identification bands throughout your admission.
 The bands include:

 Cot safety and safe infant sleeping